 Software:

-The Realme device runs on a similarly customised ColorOS 5.2, based on 8.1 Oreo.
+The Realme device runs on a similarly customised ColorOS 5.2, based on Android 8.1 Oreo.
 All Google services are pre-installed with a launched which boasts of n AI engine with real-time translation, fast Face Unlock, split-screen and navigation gestures.
-The AI engine uses behaviour models for faster launches and displays relevant information like quick shortcuts, weather, package tracking, flight info and appointments; all by swiping right from the homescreen.
+The AI engine uses behaviour models for faster App launches and displays relevant information like quick shortcuts, weather, package tracking, flight info and appointments; all by swiping right from the homescreen.

 The Note 6 Pro runs the not-so-latest Android 8.1 Oreo with Xiaomi’s MIUI 10 on top.
 The interface comes loaded with full-screen hand gestures and improved recent menu option.
 The recent apps are now shown in card-like format, which the company claims make it easier for the user to switch between different apps.
-The device uses AI to decrease app load and analyses a user’s behaviour to optimise the accordingly.
+The device uses AI to decrease app load and analyses a user’s behaviour to optimise the UI accordingly.

 Winner: None